Joan Crawford: 1929–1936: Transition to sound and continued success

 MGM next cast her in the film Grand Hotel, directed by Edmund Goulding.
 As the studio's first all-star production, Crawford co-starred opposite Greta Garbo, John and Lionel Barrymore, and Wallace Beery, among others.
 Receiving third billing, she played the middle-class stenographer to Beery's controlling general director.
 Crawford later admitted to being nervous during the filming of the movie because she was working with accomplished actors, and that she was disappointed that she had no scenes with one she had admired, the "divine Garbo".
 Grand Hotel was released in April 1932 to critical and commercial success.
 It was one of the highest-grossing movies of the year, and won the Academy Award for Best Picture.

 Crawford achieved continued success in Letty Lynton (1932).
 Soon after this movie's release, a plagiarism suit forced MGM to withdraw it; it is therefore considered the "lost" Crawford film.
 Designed by Adrian, the gown with large ruffled sleeves which Crawford wore in the movie became a popular style that same year, and was even copied by Macy's.
 On loan to United Artists, she played prostitute Sadie Thompson in Rain (1932), a film version of John Colton's 1923 play.
 Actress Jeanne Eagels played the role on stage, and Gloria Swanson had originated the part on screen in the 1928 film version.
 Crawford's performance was panned, and the film was not a success.
 Despite the failure of Rain, in 1932, the publishing of the first "Top Ten Money-Making Stars Poll" placed Crawford third in popularity at the box office, behind only Marie Dressler and Janet Gaynor.
 She remained on the list for the next several years, last appearing on it in 1936.
-In May 1933, Crawford divorced Fairbanks, citing "grievous mental cruelty".
-Crawford claimed Fairbanks had "a jealous and suspicious attitude" toward her friends, and that they had "loud arguments about the most trivial subjects" lasting "far into the night".

-Following her divorce, she was again teamed with Clark Gable, along with Franchot Tone and Fred Astaire, in the hit Dancing Lady (1933), in which she received top billing.
+She was again teamed with Clark Gable, along with Franchot Tone and Fred Astaire, in the hit Dancing Lady (1933), in which she received top billing.
 She next played the title role in Sadie McKee (1934), opposite Tone and Gene Raymond.
-She was paired with Gable for the fifth time in Chained (1934), and for the sixth time in Forsaking All Others (1934).
+She was paired with Gable for the fifth time in Chained, and for the sixth time in Forsaking All Others (both 1934).
 Crawford's films of this era were some of the most-popular and highest-grossing films of the mid-1930s.